sthiede/Comparative_Genomics/day1_morning/README.md

 cut -f 3 sample.gff | grep 'CDS' | wc -l
 cut -f 3 sample.gff | grep 'tRNA' | wc -l

+# Note: In the above command, we are trying to extract feature information from third column.

 ```
 </details>

-> Question: Try counting the number of features on a "+" or "-" strand.
+> Question: Try counting the number of features on a "+" or "-" strand (column 7).

 Some more useful one-line unix commands for GFF files: [here](https://github.com/stephenturner/oneliners#gff3-annotations)